 Saum, Lewis, "Research on Boone's Lick," 1962, (C2185)

-Description of nineteenth-century salt-making processes and the Boone's Lick Salt Works.
+The papers contain s description of nineteenth-century salt-making processes and the Boone's Lick Salt Works.

 State Historical Society of Missouri, Audio Cassette Collection, 1976-2000, (C3963)